devopsdays-austin/runbooks/speakers-cfp_runbook.md

 ### 1 Month Out

 * Verify the speakers and nothing has changed last minute
-* Continue a cadance of the Office Hours (once a week or some reasonable process)
+* Continue a cadence of the Office Hours (once a week or some reasonable process)

 ### The Day Of